LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

 the memory space where data in
 ``axom::Array`` and ``axom::ArrayView`` lives.

-``Dynamic`` allows you to define the location at runtime, with some caveats (see :ref:`Core Containers<core-containers>` for more details and examples).
+``Dynamic`` allows you to define the location at run time, with some caveats (see :ref:`Core Containers<core-containers>` for more details and examples).